mainsail-crew/docs/docs/mainsailos/getting-started/raspberry-pi.md

 ## Prerequisites

-- A Raspberry Pi (Zero 2, 3, 4, or 5 recommended)
+- A Raspberry Pi (Zero 2, 3, 4 recommended, Pi 5 supported but not recommended with Webcams)
 - A high-quality microSD card (minimum 16 GB, recommended 32 GB or more)
 - An SD card reader
 - [Raspberry Pi Imager](https://www.raspberrypi.com/software/){:target="_blank"} installed on your computer